 - Reasons to consider dental crowns

-Your emergency dentist may recommend dental crown for a number of reasons such as to attach a bridge, cover implant, protect week tooth from fractures, cover discolored tooth, cover tooth after a root canal treatment, cover poorly shaped tooth, restore fractured tooth, and so on.
+Your emergency dentist may recommend dental crown for a number of reasons such as to attach a bridge, cover the implant, protect week tooth from fractures, cover discolored tooth, cover tooth after a root canal treatment, cover the poorly shaped tooth, restore a fractured tooth, and so on.